-Appendix H. Crisis Standards of Care FAQ for Long-Term Care Residents
+Appendix H. Crisis Standards of Care Questions for Consideration for Long-Term Care Residents

-Many older adults rely on visitors and family care for social support and to maintain their health, well-being, and safety in long-term care facilities, and therefore need to stay connected to their families.1
+Many older adults rely on visitors and family care for social support and to maintain their health, well-being, and safety in long-term care facilities, and therefore need to stay connected to their families.